 - 3.1 Whenever the Monitoring Officer receives a complaint s/he will first seek to understand the complaint and seek to resolve the matter without the need for formal categorisation as a complaint, and without the need for formal investigation.
 The Monitoring Officer may consult the Independent Chair of the Standards Committee and/or the Independent Person where appropriate in order to achieve an informal resolution.
-The Monitoring Officer will continue to seek an informal resolution of the matter throughout the processes described in this Protocol. - 3.2 The Monitoring Officer will provide the subject member with the contact details of the Independent Person at the same time as s/he informs the subject member that a formal complaint has been received.
+The Monitoring Officer will continue to seek an informal resolution of the matter throughout the processes described in this Protocol. - 3.2 If 3.1 is not achievable, the Monitoring Officer will provide the subject member with the contact details of the Independent Person at the same time as s/he informs the subject member that a formal complaint has been received.
 The subject member is entitled to consult with the Independent Person at any stage of the processes set out in this Protocol.
 Unless a formal complaint is substantiated the subject member will not be advised. - 3.3 The Monitoring Officer must make such informal inquiries and investigations as s/he thinks fit in order to assess how a complaint should be dealt with.
 In particular, the Monitoring Officer may provide full details of the complaint to the subject member in order that they may respond to the allegation without the need for a formal investigation.
-If a complaint cannot be informally resolved, the Monitoring Officer may take such of the following actions in respect of a complaint as s/he feels appropriate, taking account of the criteria set out in Annex B: - a) Reject the complaint (following consultation with the Independent Person and/or the Independent Chair of Standards Committee, where the Monitoring Officer feels it appropriate); - b) Investigate the complaint following, where s/he deems it appropriate, consultation with the Independent Person and/or the Independent Chair of Standards Committee: - c) Refer the complaint to the Standards Committee for a decision on whether to investigate. - 3.4 The procedure for the investigation of complaints by or on behalf of the Monitoring Officer is set out in Annex A. The procedure for the formal hearing of complaints by the Standards Committee, including the sanctions available should it be found that the Code of Conduct has been breached, is set out in Annex C. Procedures for the review of decisions are set out in Annex D. A protocol on publicity for complaints is set out at Annex E.
+If a complaint cannot be informally resolved, the Monitoring Officer may take such of the following actions in respect of a complaint as s/he feels appropriate within 21 working days of the complaint submission (with all evidence and supporting documentation), taking account of the criteria set out in Annex B: - a) Reject the complaint (following consultation with the Independent Person and/or the Independent Chair of Standards Committee, where the Monitoring Officer feels it appropriate); - b) Investigate the complaint following, where s/he deems it appropriate, consultation with the Independent Person and/or the Independent Chair of Standards Committee;

+- c) Refer the complaint to the Standards Committee for a decision on whether to investigate. - 3.4 The procedure for the investigation of complaints by or on behalf of the Monitoring Officer is set out in Annex A. The procedure for the formal hearing of complaints by the Standards Committee, including the sanctions available should it be found that the Code of Conduct has been breached, is set out in Annex C. Procedures for the review of decisions are set out in Annex D. A protocol on publicity for complaints is set out at Annex E. - 3.5 Any complaint informal or otherwise must be acknowledged immediately as having been received by the Monitoring Officer.
+The Monitoring Officer must within a maximum 21 working day deadline validate a complaint for formal investigation, if that is the appropriate course of action.